-Arrival: No student can be on school grounds prior to 7:50 am unless they are enrolled and have been checked in to the morning Extended Day Program, if offered.
+No student can be on school grounds prior to 7:50 am unless they are enrolled and have been checked in to the morning Extended Day Program, if offered.
+At 7:50 am, all walkers and bikers should enter through the pedestrian gate on Russell Road.
+No walkers or bikers should enter through the carline once cars have started to move.

-At 7:50 am students may enter their classrooms if a teacher is present.
+At 7:50 am, students may enter their classrooms if a teacher is present.
 Morning prayer and the Pledge of Allegiance are said over the public address system at 8:10 am to begin the day.
 All students not in their homeroom when morning prayer begins will be considered "tardy" and will be marked as such.
-Students who are tardy may not enter homeroom without a tardy slip from the office.
+Students who are tardy may not enter homeroom without a tardy slip from the includes sending a child to Extended Day if the student is not a regular attendee of the program or having a child picked up by anyone not listed as an authorized designee.
+Children may not call home to change dismissal plans.